uchicago-2023-capp30122/30122-project-climate_change_is_not_a_joke/README.md

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/1.Map.png)

 <p><b>2.
 Regression Plots</b> -examine the effects of the Paris Agrement on Climate related project investments.
-Detailed Statisical analysis results can be found in the StatResults file</p>
+Detailed Statisical analysis results can be found in the <a href = "https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/Documentation/Statistical%20Model%20and%20Comparative%20Data%20Analysis.pdf">Statistical Model and Comparative Data Analysis file</a></p>

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/2.Regression.png)